top of page

 • What do you hope to achieve through therapy?
 Having a clear goal can guide your sessions.

-Writing down your thoughts can create a clearer picture of your needs, helping you and potential therapists understand how to support you best.
+Writing down your thoughts can create a clearer picture of your needs.
+This helps you and potential therapists understand how to support you best.

 Researching Therapists